 It's important to understand how saliva and your salivary structures work to maintain good oral habits and health.
 If you've ever been confused about words like "sublingual papilla" or "Wharton's duct," you are not alone.
 Here's what you need to know about your sublingual papilla, salivary structures, and salivary stones.

-The Sublingual Papilla And Your Salivary Structures
+The Sublingual Papilla and Your Salivary Structures

-Salivary glands create saliva that moistens your mouth to aid in chewing, speaking and the digestive process.
-Saliva also helps clean bacteria off of your teeth and protect them from decay, according to Cedars-Sinai.
-The salivary glands excrete saliva through tubes in your mouth called ducts, and Wharton's duct is the duct located near the sublingual papilla.
+Salivary glands create saliva that moistens your mouth to help you chew, speak, and digest.
+Saliva also helps clean bacteria off your teeth and protect them from decay.
+The salivary glands excrete saliva through tubes in your mouth called ducts, specifically your Wharton's duct.